thingsinflow/targethelpers/README.md

 Currently the `targethelpers` package only implement the two functions listed below.

-More functions will probably be added later on as the need arises.
+More functions will be added later on as the need arises.

 ### File Management Helpers